coderefinery/manuals/instructor-tech-setup.md

   the beginning of the workshop?
 The first sessions aren't the time for distractions.
 - Is your terminal
-  - Dark text on light background?
+  - Dark text on light background? (if not: create a profile so you can switch now or in the future)
   - Do you know key-bindings to change the font size quickly?
 - Do you have command history set up?
 If in doubt, use [prompt-log](https://github.com/rkdarst/prompt-log/) and `tail` the